brianom95/brianom95.github.io/_posts/2022-10-29-auckland-marathon.md

     <img width="400" src="/images/auckland1.jpeg">
 </p>

 I stood in ankle deep water at the start line and my clothes couldn't soak up any more rain.
-It felt apologetic as the organisers counted us down and we set off.
+It sounded apologetic as the organisers counted us down and we set off.
 Beginning what turned out to be a hilly route, where the 346m of elevation gain brought windy highs and less flooded slopes.

 The initial rolling suburbia and windy beaches passed quickly.
 I ran with robotically rigid arms to limit chafing and actually enjoyed the cold wind and rain as I warmed up.
 I watched big waves crashing on the coast and saw the silhouettes of swaying palm trees begin to catch the morning light.
 At our northernmost point we turned onto a huge highway and headed south for the city hidden in fog.